What Is a NAPCS Code? North American Product Classification System (NAPCS)

 |---|---|---|

-- Economic Census product output reporting: standardized product lines for data collection and publication.
+- Economic Census product reporting: standardized product lines for collection and publication

-Conversion reality: Product classifications differ by purpose (output measurement vs trade vs pricing).
-Validate using the underlying product definition, unit-of-measure context, and the dataset’s reporting rules.
+Conversion reality: product classifications differ by purpose, such as output measurement, trade, or pricing.
+Validate using the product definition, unit-of-measure context, and the dataset’s reporting rules.

-These primary sources are provided as guidance references for definitions, implementation notes, and statistical usage.
+These primary sources are useful for definitions, implementation notes, and statistical usage.
 They do not represent endorsement by SICCODE.com.